American River South Fork near Coloma

 .6

-Quarter Mile, AKA Meatgrinder (class III+).
+Meatgrinder, AKA Quarter Mile (class III+).
 A small diversion canal removes water on the left, and a large rock is visible there, just left of center.
 This is a long rapid (over 1/4 mile, eponymously) that can cause a bruising or bloody swim if you capsize near the top.
 At low flows, the lead-in rapid can be run either left or far right.
 Either way, you need to maneuver back to the center, entering the main rapid about 10 meters from the large rock, slanting left-to-right thru a slot between submerged rocks.
 This is an easy move, but failing to make it can have severe consequences, because the biggest waves and holes are still ahead.
 After this, keep your bow into the waves as the current funnels you towards Rhino rock on the right.
 Two rafters died here of foot entrapment within a 3 week period in 1989; the submerged entrapment point was dynamited that fall.
 A commercial rafting passenger also died here of foot entrapment in July 2000.
 After Rhino rock, overall wave size decreases, and you can eddy out on the left, or finish the rapid along the right.
 Good playspots exist near center.

 1.3